xPAlien/xPAlien/README.md

 ## 🚀 About Me
-I'm a Configuration Technician durning the day and working on my Bachelors Degree in Cyber Security and Cloud Administration.
+I'm a Associate Project Engineer durning the day and working on my Bachelors Degree in Cloud Computing.

+I am currently Learning Git, Linux, and Python to prepare for my future career in DevOps.

 I am also a 🖥️ Pro Tools Engineer with 10+ years experience.